ShakyVertex/WebProject2/README.md

 └── README.md             # This file
 ```

-## LLM Use

-This project utilized Large Language Models to enhance development efficiency and documentation quality:

 ### **Claude Sonnet 4**
 - **Project Framework Setup**: Used for initial project architecture design and scaffolding